P5vc/Documentation/About/About.md

 ##### Details (Features; Benefits; Uses):

+- We offer both burner email forwarding, and burner email sending.
+  - Our burner email forwarding feature allocates you a whole bunch of "burner" email addresses, at our domain.
+A forwarding address is of the format: `example@fwd.priveasy.org`.
+This forwarding address will forward any email sent to it, to the "recipient" email address that you configure within your account.
+This allows you to give out our email address instead of your own, while still receiving any emails sent to it as if they were sent directly to your normal inbox.
+Should the person/company you gave our email to get hacked, sell your information, or start spamming you, you can simply delete the forwarder from your account, and have peace of mind.
+  - Our burner email sending follows the same principles as the burner email forwarding service: it allows you to send email from a "burner" email account, other than your own.
+Sent burner emails can take either of the following formats: `example@fwd.priveasy.org` or `example@burn.priveasy.org`.
+- The Priveasy servers in charge of handling burner email sending and receiving are specifically set up without an MTA.
+What does this mean?
+It means that no matter what, whether you are sending an email or one is being forwarded to you, the contents of that email will never touch our hard drives.

 ### Burner Text Messaging

 ##### Details (Features; Benefits; Uses):

+- We offer burner text message sending.
+This service allows you to send a text message to whomever you desire, from our phone number, instead of your own.
+  - Please note: We have to use a 3rd-party service to send text messages.
+However, that 3rd-party does not get any access whatsoever to your account information.

 ### URL Shortener

 ##### Details (Features; Benefits; Uses):

+- Our URL shortener allows you to take large URLs, and reduce them to the size of our domain name: Priveasy.org (12 characters).
+A shortened URL takes the form: `P5.vc/short`.
+You can then share this URL, and see from your dashboard how many times it was clicked.
+If at any point you don't want the destination to be accessible anymore, you can simply delete the shortener from your dashboard.

 ### Pastebin

 ##### Details (Features; Benefits; Uses):

+- We offer a pastebin so you can quickly and easily save notes, code snippets, or any other important data.
+All pastes are saved privately by default, but come with the option to share them publicly, should you desire to do so.

 ## History